 2. The first time you open the app, click OK to allow access.

 3. Click Add Account.

 4. Select Google and sign in with your Gmail account.

 5. Check the box next to Contacts.
 Click Done.

 Select Exchange and repeat Step 4 and Step 5.

-7. Quit ContactsMate and open it again.
+7. Click the button next to the Updated contacts detected message.
 Now you should find Gmail and Outlook in the left sidebar.